Light-Induced Control of Magnetic Phases in Kitaev Quantum Magnets

-Central to this proposal, the photon dressing of the electronic states entails the generation of an effective photo-induced magnetic field, as well as a transient modification of the effective magnetic exchange interactions that discerns between ligand-mediated and direct exchange processes.
-Both can be readily derived via a strong-coupling expansion that integrates out both charge excitations and photon absorption/emission events \cite{bukov15b,mentink15,claassen17}, and remains valid on prethermal time scales as long as the local $J=1/2$ moment persists.
-The relevant excitations of the system are low energy magnons followed by charge excitations consisting of spin-orbit coupling excitations, intra-$t_{2g}$ manifold processes, and TM-ligand charge transfer excitations, where each of these respectively lie at successively higher energies.
-As ligand-mediated ($t_{pd}$) processes are essential to this description, the expansion must at minimum proceed to fourth order in hopping.
-As circular polarization preserves rotations in the plane of polarization, symmetry dictates that the resulting photo-modulated exchange interactions remain described via modified parameters $J$, $K$, $\Gamma$, $\Gamma'$, augmented via a magnetic field, which however crucially all become functions of the pump parameters $A$, $\Omega$ [see Appendix A].
+Central to this proposal, photon dressing of electronic states entails transient modifications of the magnetic interactions which discern between ligand-mediated and direct exchange processes, as well as the generation of an effective magnetic field (an inverse Faraday effect).
+Both can be readily derived via a strong-coupling expansion which simultaneously eliminates charge excitations and photon absorption/emission events \cite{bukov15b,mentink15,claassen17}, and remains valid on prethermal time scales as long as the local $J=1/2$ moment persists.
+As ligand-mediated ($t_{pd}$) processes are essential to this description, the expansion must at minimum proceed to fourth order in $t_{pd}$.
+Circular polarization preserves rotations in the plane of polarization and so symmetry dictates that the resulting photo-modulated exchange interactions remain described via modified parameters $J$, $K$, $\Gamma$, $\Gamma'$, which crucially all become functions of the pump parameters $\bar{A}$, $\Omega$ \cite{supp}.
+Conversely, time-reversal-symmetry is broken by the field; combined with broken spin rotation symmetry due to strong SOC, this additionally necessitates the emergence of an effective photo-induced magnetic field $h_{\textrm{ME}}$.
+This inverse Faraday effect in a Mott insulator results purely from coupling the oscillating \textit{electric field} component of the pulse to electronic motion.
+Approximate $C_3$ rotation symmetry dictates that $h_{\textrm{ME}}$ must point in the [111] direction, precisely the direction required to open a gap for the non-Abelian phase of the Kitaev model.
+We arrive at the following prethermal magnetic Hamiltonian where all coefficients are understood to be functions of $\bar{A}, \Omega$